-Ratepayers entitled to another mandatory relief or liable for unoccupied property rates and who occupy a property with a rateable value which does not exceed £17,999 will have their bill calculated using the lower small business non-domestic rating multiplier.
-This is instead of the national non-domestic rating multiplier.
+From April 2017, ratepayers who occupy a property with a rateable value which does not exceed £50,999 (and who are not entitled to other mandatory relief or are liable for unoccupied property rates) will have their bills calculated using the lower small business non-domestic rating multiplier, rather than the national non-domestic rating multiplier.

-If the sole or main property is shown on the rating list with a rateable value which does not exceed £12,000, the ratepayer will receive a percentage reduction in their rates bill.
-The relief is set at 100% for a property with a rateable value of not more than £6,000 with a taper applying where the rateable value is between £6,001 and £12,000.
+Generally, if the sole or main property is shown on the rating list with a rateable value which does not exceed £15,000, the ratepayer may receive a percentage reduction in their rates bill.
+For a property with a rateable value of not more than £12,000, the ratepayer may receive a 100% reduction in their rates bill.
+The relief tapers off where the rateable value is between £12,000 and £15,000.

-Generally, this percentage reduction (relief) is only available to ratepayers who occupy either:-
+This relief is only available to ratepayers who occupy either-

 (a) one property, or

-However, the Government has introduced additional support to small businesses who occupy additional property which would normally have meant the loss of small business rate relief.
-Instead of losing the relief immediately the relief will continue for a period of 12 months.
+The Government has introduced additional support to small businesses.
+For those businesses that occupy an additional property which would normally have meant the loss of small business rate relief, the Government has confirmed that they will be allowed to keep that relief for a period of 12 months.

-An application for Small Business Rate Relief is not required, but where a ratepayer meets the eligibility criteria and has not received the relief they should contact us.
-Provided the ratepayer and the property continues to satisfy the conditions for relief which apply at the relevant time, they will automatically continue to receive relief in each new valuation period.
+An application for Small Business Rate Relief is not required.
+Where a ratepayer meets the eligibility criteria and has not received the relief they should complete the application form below.
+Provided the ratepayer continues to satisfy the conditions for relief which apply at the relevant time as regards the property and the ratepayer, they will automatically continue to receive relief in each new valuation period.

-It is important that certain changes in circumstances are notified to us by a ratepayer who is in receipt of this relief.
-These are: -
+It is important that certain changes are notified to us by a ratepayer who is in receipt of this relief.
+These are:—

 (a) the ratepayer taking up occupation of an additional property, and